prushh/movie-lens-mlp/README.md

   -e, --easy            demo purpose, use only one random configuration for hyperparams -b, --best            use the best training configuration
 ```

+## Notebooks

+The notebooks contain fundamental project parts that have been implemented for greater understanding.
+In order to avoid errors, we recommend running the notebooks in alphabetical order.

 ## Report